moradna/Conspiracy-Detection-Conspiracy-Detection-in-Retweet-Networks/README.md

 ## 🧠 Methodology

 1. **Dataset**
-   - 4,000 Hebrew tweets categorized into:
+   - 4,000 Hebrew tweets manually labeled as Conspiracy or Not Conspiracy
-     - `Unrelated`
-     - `COVID-related`
-     - `Vaccine Opposition`
-   - Annotated with 5 binary questions assessing conspiracy traits.

 2. **Retweet Graph Construction**
    - Built a **retweet network** of 195 users and 739 edges.